MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

     * 310x310 - large tile
     * 50x50 - store logo
     * 620x300 - splash screen
-* Level 3: (Tiles with display scales) At this level, your web app manifest icons should include images with these dimensions:
+* Level 3: (Tiles with display scales) At this level, your web app manifest should contain tile images for all Windows display scale sizes.
+Display scale is a user-configuration in Windows (users can change it by going to **Settings** > **Display** > **Scale**).
+Your web app manifest icons should include images with these dimensions:
     * 44x44 - app icon
     * 55x55 - app icon 1.25x display scale
     * 66x66 - app icon 1.5x display scale